muzlix/blog-content-md/top-twitter-accounts-every-designer-should-follow.md

 ---
-title: 'Twitter creative list — a golden guide for designers'
+title: 'Twitter creative list — a treasure trove for designers'
 description: 'Our carefully curated Twitter list is your gateway to a world brimming with creativity and innovation.'
 draft: false
 date: '2024-03-05'